afeld/computing-in-context/test.md

 # Test

+- The test will contain:
+  - Fill-in-the-blank
+  - Matching
+  - Free response questions
+    - Coding
+      - The syntax isn't expected to be perfect.
+    - High-level
-The test will contain fill-in-the-blank, matching, and free response questions, coding and high-level.
-It will be done on paper, closed-book (no cheat sheets, phones, laptops, etc).
+- It will be done on paper.
+- It will be "closed book", meaning no:
+  - Cheat sheets
+  - Phones
+  - Laptops
+  - etc.

 ## Topics

-The test will cover the following:
+The following is in scope for the exam:

 - Working with data using only the Python standard library ("pure Python")
 - Python/pandas data types/structures
 - Jupyter concepts
+- Markdown basics
 - Data manipulation
   - Boolean indexing
+  - Aggregation (count/sum/mean)
   - Grouping
   - Cleaning
   - Merging
 - Troubleshooting
 - Data visualization
+  - Choosing chart types
+  - Chart hygiene
 - Time series
   - Resampling
 - APIs, conceptually